Ennylee/recipe-repo/README.md

 # recipe-repo
 This app serves as repository for recipes.
-It stores recipes, it's ingredients and direction of cooking.
+It stores recipes, it's ingredients and direction for cooking.